Nanoman91/django-video-gallery/README.rst

 Installation guide
 ------------------

-Here's the general process for integrating django-gallery into an existing
+Here's the general process for integrating django-video-gallery into an existing
 website:

 1. Download and install the package from PyPI::